 Jaan Tollander de Balsch is a computational scientist with a background in computer science and applied mathematics.
-Professionally, he develops software packages for scientific computing using the Julia language and Git-based workflows.
-He values producing properly-tested and documented software packages with clean APIs that other developers can understand and use.
-He has applied these skills for developing software packages for simulation algorithms and mathematical optimization models and running code on high-performance computing environments.
+Professionally, he applies his skills for technical writing, research software engineering, and scientific computing using tools such as Julia language, Git-based workflows, and Linux operating system.
+He values writing well-tested and documented open-source software packages with clean interfaces that other developers can understand and use.
+He has experience developing software packages for simulation algorithms and mathematical optimization models and running code on high-performance computing environments.

 MSc in Computer Science, 2018 - present

 BSc in Applied Mathematics, 2014 - 2018

 I have highlighted skills with at least one year of experience in practice.

 Julia, Python, Bash, C++, C, Haskell, Scala